 Message from the Junior School Principal

 Welcome to Junior School!
 I have worked at ISU for over ten years and have had the privilege of seeing students move through the Primary Years Programme and beyond.
 It’s always a pleasure to see the depth of understanding and interest which the students experience as they study the Units of Inquiry in the Primary Years Programme.
 We have a very professional, committed and enthusiastic faculty supported by a very good team of Teaching Assistants.
 Our teachers come from the UK, USA, Uganda, Belgium, India, Russia, Ireland and Australia.
 Each class has a teaching assistant to support the learning programme.
+For more details of our grade level teams and the curriculum please click on the relevant grade level guide below.

 Currently we have over 270 students in Junior School.
 The age range is from 2.5 – 11 years.
 Our younger children learn in our recently built Early Childhood Centre.
 Qualified and experienced teachers run our Playgroup, EC1 and EC2 classes in spacious and well-resourced classrooms surrounded by excellent outdoor learning and play facilities.
 The ratio of teachers to students is high (1-4 in Playgroup and 1-5 in EC1 and 1-6 in EC2).